 Writing Your First Bot in C#

-The C# code (.cs files) are text and you can edit them in any text editor, but you should use an Integrated Development Environment (IDE) to make the code more readable and easier to write.
+The files that contain C# code (.cs files) are text files and you can edit them in any text editor, but you should use an Integrated Development Environment (IDE) a program that is made to edit the programming language you are using to make the code more readable and easier to write.
+This games comes with a bundled IDE called VSCodium

-Press the "Edit Scripts" button in the top left corner of the game window to open the bundled IDE VSCodium.
+Press the "Edit Scripts" button in the top left corner of the game window to open the .cs file named after your hero with the bundled IDE VSCodium

 Warning